 Grades are not assigned to academic and prior learning credit.

 Each college engaged in the assessment of academic and work experiences determines its own procedures for review and testing; students should contact the appropriate Dean's office for information about the procedures for assessment.

 International Baccalaureate.
 Temple awards college credits to students who pass the International Baccalaureate Program's higher-level course exams with an exam grade of five and above.
 IB transcripts should be sent directly to the Office of Undergraduate Admissions.

 Students will not receive transfer credit for courses they take at another institution while they are matriculated at Temple, unless

 1. They receive prior permission from their Temple school or college

-1. Prior permission to take courses elsewhere may be granted by the student's academic adviser after a review of the student's request and academic program.
-Advisers will not approve requests from matriculated Temple students to take courses at other institutions within commuting distance of Temple unless there is a compelling academic justification.
+1. Prior permission to take courses elsewhere may be granted by the student's academic advisor after a review of the student's request and academic program.
+Advisors will not approve requests from matriculated Temple students to take courses at other institutions within commuting distance of Temple unless there is a compelling academic justification.

 Students should note that some Temple schools and colleges have additional limitations on the kind or number of transfer credits accepted.

 Thirty of a student's last forty-five credits must be taken at Temple University.
 See Academic Residency Requirements.